irahulone/fake_data_broadcaster/README.md

 * `weather_interfaces` — custom `.msg` definition
 * `weather_publisher` — publisher that outputs all weather fields on a single topic (`/weather`)
-* `weather_split_publisher` — publisher that outputs the four weather variables on separate topics
+* `weather_data_publisher` — publisher that outputs the four weather variables on separate topics

 This package is compatible with standard ROS 2 Humble installations (Ubuntu 22.04 recommended).